 Aoife is a very no-nonsense sort of lady.
 She'll take very little rubbish before telling someone exactly how she feels, and a working-class Irish family has lent her the colourful vocabulary to ensure the point is not forgotten.
 Almost as soon as she could make decisions of her own she has endeavored to put distance between herself and the rough-and-tumble life of her siblings and father.
 In a way, it was they who brought her into the profession of nursing, by way of needing someone on hand to set their broken noses and wash their bruised lips, but as time wore on, this sense of duty has become very tiresome, and Aoife has not looked back since striking out on her own.

 She is well aware that the role she holds in 1800s society is, at the very least, unconventional for a woman, and acts accordingly - knowing that she must work twice as hard as her male counterparts to avoid scrutiny and judgement in the medical profession.
 Ironically, she does not have the greatest bedside manner, thanks to her curt mannerisms and blunt nature, rather excelling at the more practical side of medicine; with steady hands and an encyclopedic knowledge.
-Despite this, she holds a great deal of stock in the nearly legendary Florence Nightingale, and looks up to her as a sort of role model by way of advancing the medical profession.
+Despite this, she holds a great deal of stock in the nearly legendary Florence Nightingale, and looks up to her as a sort of role model by way of advancing medicine.
 Evidently she is dedicated to her work and will not let any silly business interrupt it.
 As such, she is good at what she does, and has the respect of her more progressive peers.

 Though she may seem composed to all the world, Aoife harbors a fatal level of insecurity regarding herself and her decisions.
 She often inwardly belittles herself for failing to perform as well as she could, and every mistake she makes will devastate her.
 This is of course kept as suppressed as possible, so as to display no softness and maintain a perceived air of self-confidence to the outside observer.